threefoldfoundation/info_sdk/src/5_3bot_sysadmin/chatflows/solutions/kubernetes/advanced_k8s.md

 From an administrative perspective, it offers a simple networking model that sets up an environment that’s suitable for most use cases when you only need the basics.

 By default, K3s will run with flannel as the CNI.
 The default backend for flannel is VXLAN.
-We can enable encryption by passing the IPSec (Internet Protocol Security) or WireGuard options .
+We could enable encryption by passing the IPSec (Internet Protocol Security) or WireGuard options .

 ### Calico